zbanks23/zbanks23/README.md

 ---

 ### 👨‍💻 About Me
-I'm currently a rising Junior majoring Computer Science at the University of Florida.
+I'm currently a Junior majoring Computer Science at the University of Florida.
 I'm passionate about Software Developement and Machine Learning and love working on projects that can solve existing problems.

 - 🔭 I’m currently working on **MyCFO**.
 - 🌱 I’m currently learning **Machine Learning**.